Ground plane sizing for radio, transponder and PilotAware

 Is the shape important?

-No, a ground planes can be square, circular or many different shapes.
-Say you had a metal aeroplane, the whole fuselage is the ground plane for your radio antenna, and your transponder antenna.
-So long as you have at least ¼ wave length in all directions, then the shape doesn’t matter too much.
-However as we want the lightest ground plane we can get, a circle is the optimum shape and supports equal propagation of the signal in all directions.
+No, ground planes can be square, circular or many different shapes.
+If you had a metal aeroplane, the whole fuselage would act as the ground plane for your radio antenna and your transponder antenna.
+So long as you have at least ¼ wavelength in all directions, then the shape doesn’t matter too much.
+However, as we want the lightest ground plane we can get, a circle is the optimum shape and supports equal propagation of the signal in all directions.

 What should the thickness of the ground plane be?

-Any, you can use foil tape or discs of different thicknesses so long as it is mechanically robust enough and conductive.
+Any thickness is acceptable; you can use foil tape or discs of different thicknesses, so long as they are mechanically robust enough and conductive.

 Can it be a mesh or does it have to be solid?